 Unlike our #1 Virbac routine cleaner, Zymox offers us a product that is a lot stronger.
 It doesn’t mean it is a better product, it just means you can use it to get rid of debris and pus.
 Surprisingly, it also kills antibiotic-resistant microorganisms.

-Made in the USA, Zymox Enzymatic Ear Solution works great on curing your dog from ear infections (bacterial, fungal, and yeast) including the dreaded staphylococcus, malassezia, proteus and pseudomonas.
+Made in the USA, Zymox Enzymatic Ear Solution works great on curing your dog of ear infections (bacterial, fungal, and yeast) including the dreaded staphylococcus, Malassezia, proteus, and pseudomonas.

 It’s an antibiotic-free medication and ear cleaning rinse that requires no cleaning before or after use.
-Dosage depends on the use you have for it:
+The dosage depends on the use you have for it:

 - As a treatment: use daily for 7 or 14 days